Sihanoukville: Economic prospects

-The city's development strategy focuses on tourism, port expansion, and industrial growth.
-Tourism development is expected to be an economic driver leading to the development of a national commercial center and is already producing rapid growth in the surrounding area.
-It is anticipated that the port, as a hub for the expansion of maritime transport, will attract additional industry.
 An industrial zone has been established that includes petrochemical production and food processing based on local fisheries and other elements.
-With new investments in these areas and associated development strategies, planners anticipate increased urbanization of Sihanoukville, alongside growing economic opportunities that will lead to migration from rural areas.

 Foreign investment in Cambodia has increased significantly since 2004 led by Asian investors from countries such as Malaysia, China, Korea, Thailand, and Vietnam.
 Approved investment proposals by the Council for the Development of Cambodia totaled around US$500 million in 2011.
-Chinese investments has since modified the city's character, partly destroying its Cambodian aesthetics and culture.
+Chinese investments have since modified the city's character, partly destroying its Cambodian aesthetics and culture.
 The Diplomat reported that "unchecked development by Chinese investors has come at a cost, freezing out locals and changing the city’s character."
 Evictions of native Cambodians due to economic investments by the Chinese has led to ethnic conflicts, with the government supporting the Chinese investors.

 Sihanoukville Port Special Economic Zone

 The Sihanoukville Autonomous Port has an independent administration.
-In combination with the related logistics and transport sector it is the city's economic backbone.
+In combination with the related logistics and transport sector, it is the city's economic backbone.

 At present, the total operational land area of the Sihanoukville Autonomous Port is around 124.76 ha.
 The Old Jetty was constructed in 1956 and became operational in 1960.
-The jetty is 290 m long by 28 m wide and can accommodate four vessels with medium gross register tonnage (GRT) at both sides.
+It is 290 m long by 28 m wide and can accommodate four vessels with medium gross register tonnage (GRT) at both sides.
 The exterior berth is -8.50 to -13 m depth, while the interior berth is -7.50 to -8.50 m depth.

-In order to cope with the increasing rates of cargo throughput, the Government of Cambodia had constructed a 350 m long new quay with -10.5 m maximum draft in 1966.
+The Government of Cambodia had constructed a 350 m long new quay with -10.5 m maximum draft in 1966.
 At present, this new quay can accommodate three vessels with -7 m draft medium GRT.

-The construction of the container terminal, 400 m long by -10.5 m depth and a 6.5 ha container yard was completed in March 2007.
+The construction of the container terminal, 400 m long by -10.5 m depth and a 6.5 ha container yard was completed in 2007.

 The primary destinations of Sihanoukville Autonomous Port are: Singapore, Hong Kong, Bangkok, Ho Chi Minh City, Shanghai, Laem Chabang, Yantian and Kaohsiung.
 It has a frequency of scheduled services of 38 per week.